edimetia3d/OPC-Client-X64/README.md

 An object oriented OPC DA Client SDK/ToolKit written in C++, Both X86/X64 supported, implementing the OPC DA specification version 2.05A

 ## Detail
+* Known Issues:
+	* the x64 version has some address corruption problem when you are using VS2012 or later, you can set `/HIGHENTROPYVA:NO` for your `Linker property` to avoid this issue, See [Issue#1](https://github.com/edimetia3d/OPC-Client-X64/issues/1) for more detail
 * Date:2016-07-01
-	* this std branch try to move every ATL to STL.
+	* this std branch tries to move every ATL to STL.
 	* the static .lib now work for MFC too.
 * Date:2016-5-31
 * Modified from X86 Version [OPC Client 0.4a by beharrell](https://sourceforge.net/projects/opcclient/)